anxkhn/azure-ai-900-exam-prep/questions.md

 Which AI service can you use to interpret the meaning of a user input such as \`Call me back later?\`

-1. Translator
+A.  Translator
-2. Text Analytics
+B.  Text Analytics
-3. Speech
+C.  Speech
-4. Language Understanding (LUIS)
+D.  Language Understanding (LUIS)

 **Answer(s):** D